mmastrac/clitest/doc/src/control-structures.md

 }
 ```

-`retry` uses the global timeout for the test, but you can set a timeout for the
+`retry` uses the global timeout for the whole `retry` block, but you can set a
-command itself with `%TIMEOUT`:
+shorter timeout for the command itself with `%TIMEOUT`:

 ```bash session
 retry {